Janoi Donacien: Return to Ipswich

-On 18 January 2019, Donacien returned to Accrington Stanley on loan until the end of the season.
-He made 20 appearances for Accrington during the second half of the 2018–19 season, helping the Lancashire club secure League One safety.
+Donacien saw his game time limited to a handful of appearances in cup competitions during the first-half of the 2020–21 season, making only 3 appearances across the FA Cup, EFL Cup and EFL Trophy before being sent out on loan to Fleetwood Town in the January transfer window.

 Fleetwood Town (loan)

 On 22 January 2021, Donacien joined Fleetwood Town on loan for the remainder of the 2020–21 season.
-He made 19 appearances during his loan spell with Fleetwood.
+He made his Fleetwood Town debut the following day, starting the match in a 0–0 draw with Wigan Athletic.
+In total, Donacien made 19 appearances during his loan spell with Fleetwood.